neuroidss/lab-governance/README.md

 - Reimbursing
 - Dealing with the bank
 - Securing our financial operations and tax payments
-- Developing and operating financial processes
+- Developing and operating financial and controlling processes

 Domains:
 - Accountant